andmydignity/anti-tayyip-bot/README.md

 ## Setup

-Put these values in your .env file
+Put these values in your .env file:

     CLIENT_ID=your_client_id